January 17th 2020

-Highlighted in our ‘8 anti-ageing ingredients that actually work’ feature as a "brilliant all-rounder" in the skin-boosting stakes, it helps to reduce hyperpigmentation, ageing-associated inflammation and even helps to minimise irritation caused by other ingredients (more on that later though…)
+Highlighted in our ‘8 anti-ageing ingredients that actually work’ feature as a "brilliant all-rounder" by dermatologist Dr Sam Bunting in the skin-boosting stakes, it helps to reduce hyperpigmentation, ageing-associated inflammation and even helps to minimise irritation caused by other ingredients which is why you'll find it pairing well with actives such as retinol (more on that later…)

-As well as its barrier-boosting benefits, niacinamide also serves as an effective blemish-buster too.
+Niacinamide also serves as an effective blemish-buster too – ideal if you're suffering with maskne.
 “It has anti-acne and anti-ageing benefits as it has an anti-inflammatory action,” explains Dr Bunting.
-“It therefore reduces the papules and pustules seen in acne.
+“It, therefore, reduces the papules and pustules seen in acne.
 Plus, the good news is there’s no risk of antibiotic resistance to it.”

-Its prowess isn’t just confined to acne either, with its properties also extending to unevenness of skin tone too.
+Its prowess isn’t just confined to acne either, with its benefits also extending to uneven skin tone too.
 “It’s helpful in hyperpigmentation as it reduces the transfer of pigment molecules from melanocytes to keratinocytes,” explains Dr Bunting.
 Come pimples or pigmentation, it looks like niacinamide has their number.

 Due to its pretty all-encompassing nature, it’s impressively universal in its appeal.
 “It’s suitable for all ages – from teens through to those with mature skin,” advises Dr Bunting.